5th Floor, Rajapushpa Summit

 Fastest Growing Market:

-The commercial aircraft avionics market is anticipated to register a CAGR of above 6% during the forecast period.
+The commercial aircraft avionics market is anticipated to register a CAGR of 16.08% during the forecast period.

 The study includes commercial aircraft used for passenger transport on a scheduled basis.
 Commercial aircraft used for freight are excluded from the study.
 Military aircraft, business jets, and other private-owned, chartered, and unscheduled aircraft are also excluded from the study.
-In segmentation by subsystems, other subsystems segment include emergency systems, fire safety systems, EFBs, flight recording systems, weather systems, and terrain awareness and warning systems.
+In segmentation by subsystems, other segmentations include emergency systems, fire safety systems, EFBs, and weather systems.

 |Health Monitoring Systems|